 ♥Business of fashion is the equivalent to New York Times, when it comes to fashion and one of my favorite websites.
 It helps to understand a lot about the fashion industry.

 Although this blog started for fun, I should admit that I take it seriously.
-I thought a lot about it and made up my mind: good suggestions are more than welcome, suggestions not that good will be rejected.
-Sometimes we have to know to say No, when something doesn’t fit or doesn’t bring any value to what we are doing in life, right?
+I thought a lot about it and I made up my mind.
+Good collaboration enquiries are more than welcome.
+Collaboration inquiries that are a good fit will be rejected.
+Sometimes we have to know to say No, right?
+Especially when something doesn’t fit or doesn’t add any value.

 Despite the fact that I am neither a photographer, nor a journalist, nor do I have any idea on advertising and marketing, I use my brain, heart and instict, and I believe in that saying: practice makes the master.
 If you want something badly, you can achieve it.